FernandoRodriguezP/DailyMarketPriceForecast/README.md

 *	It generates an internal unbiased estimate of the generalization error as the forest building progresses.
 *	It has an effective method for estimating missing data and maintains accuracy when a large proportion of the data are missing.

+### 4.1.
+Hyperparameter tuning
+Once the model is decided, before training the model it is necessary to obtain the best parameters of the Random Forest Regressor model with a hyperparameter tuning.<br>

+The Randomized Search method has been chosen.
+With these method, the parameters of the estimator are optimized by cross-validated search over parameter settings.
+In contrast to GridSearchCV, not all parameter values are tried out, but rather a fixed number of parameter settings is sampled from the specified distributions.

+### 4.2.
+Model evaluation

 ## Run